iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.nv.dhhs.en___1.2.13/report.md

 <img src="1_star_reviews_wordcloud.png" alt="gov.nv.dhhs.en 1 reviews"/>
 </p>

+> Neither UMC nor the Health Department have any idea about the required verification code, so I can't report a positive diagnosis.
+Which defeats the entire purpose of this app.<br> :date: __2021-02-19 19:20:22__

+> No idea what the idea is behind this when I couldn't enter my info about being infected.<br> :date: __2021-02-19 05:06:10__

+> Dark mode support pls<br> :date: __2021-02-16 16:09:20__

 > It doesnt work.
 I have 2 positive people at home it said nobody is sick.😥<br> :date: __2021-02-12 02:33:23__

 > NV advised everyone to get this app but the only thing that it does that I can tell is whine when bluetooth is turned off.
 Being an associate of the healthcare industry this just appears to be another government advertised strawman app that nobody really has any use for....though its tempting to kick this on near the COVID wing and see if it goes off like a four alarm fire.....I'm highly doubtful it would.<br> :date: __2021-02-10 08:34:36__